 “I want to look at my impatience with my coaching client’s progress,” one of the coaches in our Coaching SUPERvision group said.
 Through our reflection and feedback process she recognized how her impatience and judgment were mirroring what the organizational system (and possibly her leadership coaching client) was experiencing as they downsized.
 She left the session with new awareness and ideas of how to shed the impatience and judgment so she and her client could blossom.
 One of the participants contrasted our Coaching Supervision group with her peer group “where everyone just tells you your coaching is great”.

 What are you letting go of to move ahead?
-What is essential for your greater agility and success, to unlock your potential, your team’s, your organization’s?
-As I continue to clear out my home and office, I am becoming clearer on how to live my more spacious life.
+What is essential for your greater agility and success, to unlock your potential, your team’s, your organization’s, your family’s, as you move through transitions?
+As I continue to release as I clear out my home and office, I am becoming clearer on how to live my more spacious life, stepping forward with trust.

 As I coach high potential leaders as they are promoted, they often need to let go of control and their reliance on examining all the data to make decisions in order to keep up with the demands of their new office.
 Their increased agility and success includes delegating and relying on their intuition more.

-Want an external thought partner with fresh perspectives to partner with you in letting go of what may be holding you back so you and your team can fully blossom?
-I invite you to apply for an Unlock Potential strategy session through my website
+Want an external thought partner with fresh perspectives to partner with you in letting go of what may be holding you back so you and your team, organization can fully blossom?
+I invite you to apply for an Unlock Potential strategy session.

 To your full potential, prosperity and peace (and our success, we are in this together!),